 How Is Micro UX Related To UX Design?

-Micro ux is majorly the little details that the designer takes care of to ensure smooth user experience.
+Micro UX is majorly the little details that the designer takes care of to ensure a smooth user experience.
 For example, if you refresh a page and the screen shows “refreshing please wait” that is micro UX.
 It may not have anything to do directly with the overall design but is a small gesture or a small communication to make it easier for the user to understand the procedure.